zeljkoobrenovic/grounded-architecture/_posts/2023-05-10-market-leadership.md

     }
 </style>

-> **IN THIS SECTION, YOU WILL:** Learn about the Discipline of Market Leader framework taht highlights three distinct strategies for market leadership—operational excellence, product leadership, and customer intimacy.
+> **IN THIS SECTION, YOU WILL:** Learn about the Discipline of Market Leaders framework and its three strategic paths: operational excellence, product leadership, and customer intimacy.
 >
 > **KEY POINTS:**
 > * Market Leadership Strategies: Companies must choose between operational excellence, product leadership, or customer intimacy as their primary focus, while maintaining baseline competence in the other areas.